 6. A right offer would be a reason for 73% of employees to consider quitting their current job.

 Over 70% of employees would consider leaving their current job if offered better conditions.
 But this doesn’t always mean more money.
-74% would accept a lower salary for a chance to work their dream job or to work at an organization that values motivation.
+74% of younger workers would accept a lower salary for a chance to work their dream job or to work at an organization that values motivation.

 7. 29% of employees in the UK are not motivated at work.